The Common App is Open! Get your application done over a weekend with the College Application Booster®.

 Explanation:

-The activity you choose does not necessarily have to relate to your academic or professional pursuits, although you can certainly choose to write about a related activity if applicable.
+That being said, the activity you choose to write about does not necessarily have to relate to your academic or professional pursuits, although you can certainly choose to write about a related activity if applicable.
 Most importantly, you should demonstrate and engage with a specific quality or value that characterizes you through the activity rather than just describing the activity itself.
-This can range from what motivates you, how you’ve personally grown from the activity, how you problem-solve, etc.
+This can range from what motivates you to how you’ve personally grown from the activity to how you problem-solve.
+Be creative in your response, as this prompt offers you the opportunity to demonstrate a different side of who you are outside of the classroom!

 l